ECHOEProject/echoe/doc/documentation.md

 ## Named Entities and Geolocations

-A `<standOff>`{.xml} node may have up to two `<listPlace>`{.xml} children, differentiated by `@type="diegetic"` for places referenced in the text or `@type="origin"` for settlements discussed as places of origin and/or provenance in the TEI header.
+An ECHOE `<standOff>`{.xml} node may have up to two `<listPlace>`{.xml} children, differentiated by `@type="diegetic"` for places referenced in the text or `@type="origin"` for settlements discussed as places of origin and/or provenance in the TEI header.
 The latter type, and the former where possible, are accompanied by approximate latitude and longitude coordinates.

 # Consistency